emallson/stat-scaling-models/writeup.md

 ![Bracers, Skew Both](./results/bracers_skewed_both.png)
 ![Bracers, Skew Weights](./results/bracers_skewed_secondaries.png)

-Interestingly, when you reduce the ilvl gap between items, the problem appears again under all models.
+Interestingly, when you reduce the ilvl gap between items the problem appears again under all models.
 Note that this only occurs in practice due to Warforging, which indicates that the frequency with which people dropped ilvls for better stats in *Legion* and *BFA* may, in fact, be a byproduct of the